 The archives ministry includes the identification, collection and organization of material relevant to the rich history of St. John's.
 The team responds to requests for information preserved within the archive files, located on the second floor of the parish house, to parishioners and the public.

 This ministry produces a weekly bulletin, "This Week at St. John's," which keeps parishioners up-to-date on weekly and upcoming events.
 Our monthly newsletter, "St. John's Interchange," is full of news and photos presented in an eight-page format.
-This ministry also maintains the St. John's website and Facebook page (St John's Charleston-no period after St), a vital source of information for the congregation and community.
+This ministry also maintains the St. John's website, Facebook page and Instagram account, vital sources of information for the congregation and community.

 Eucharistic ministers are members of the laity, who are trained to assist in serving Holy Eucharist.
 Eucharistic visitors administer the Holy Eucharist to parishioners who cannot attend services, using wine that has been consecrated by the priest.
 Lectors read the lessons and prayers of the people during worship services.

 Greeters provide a welcome to worshipers every Sunday morning and at special services.
 They answer questions, welcome newcomers, and make sure everyone has a service bulletin.